keiya01/react-performance-testing/README.md

 renderCount.current // Editor will suggest `Text[]` and `Component`
 ```

 You can pass `{ComponentName: unknown or unknown[]}` type to the type argument.
-If you passed to the type argument then Editor will suggest passed type.
+If you passed to the type argument then editor will suggest the correct type dependent on passed type.

 ## LICENSE